franciscozorrilla/metaGEM/README.md

 ## :construction: Active Development

-Have you developed a new bioinformatics tool that you would like to see incorporated into `metaGEM`?
 If you want to see any new additional or alternative tools incorporated into the `metaGEM` workflow please raise an issue or create a pull request.
 Snakemake allows workflows to be very flexible, so adding new rules is as easy as filling out the following template and adding it to the Snakefile:

 ```
 rule package-name: